stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 Deployment is managed via a virtual instance hosted on the *OpenStack* cluster of the ZHAW @LoginOpenStackDashboard.
 DNS configuration was performed using *Hosttech*, directing traffic to the appropriate backend infrastructure.

 The application consists of two components: a backend and a frontend.
 Both are containerized using Docker and deployed on a Kubernetes cluster.
-The use of Kubernetes enables dynamic scalability, allowing the application to adapt to changing resource demands.
+The use of Kubernetes enables dynamic scalability, allowing the application to adapt to changing resource demands. @web-routing illustrates the request flow when a user accesses _stormmind.ch_, showing how traffic is routed to the appropriate frontend or backend service.

 The frontend runs on port 80 within its pod and communicates over TCP.
 To manage and route incoming traffic, *Traefik* is used as an ingress controller.
 It is configured to forward requests to _stormmind.ch_, including the root path _/_ and all subpaths, to the frontend pod.
 Requests to _api.stormmind.ch_ are routed to the backend service, which listens on port 8080.
 All HTTP traffic is automatically redirected to HTTPS to ensure secure communication.

 Both the backend and frontend deployments are configured to always pull the latest Docker image and to retain only one previous ReplicaSet.
 This setup simplifies the deployment process and reduces potential ambiguity when identifying the active version.

 To enable HTTPS functionality, a _ClusterIssuer_ and a _Certificate_ resource were configured within the Kubernetes cluster.
 These components automatically request and manage TLS certificates from *Let's Encrypt*, making them available to Traefik for encrypted traffic handling.

+#figure(
+  image("images/Stormmind_Deployment.png", width: 110%),
+  caption: [
+    Web routing form client to _stormmind.ch_ #footnote[laptop generated with chatgpt (prompt: "erstelle mir ein png eines minimalistischen laptops ohne hintergrund")]

+  ],
+)<web-routing>

 For continuous integration and deployment, two separate GitHub Actions pipelines were implemented—one for the frontend and one for the backend.
 Both workflows are triggered on each push to the _main_ branch.
 The pipelines establish an SSH connection to the machine running the Kubernetes cluster, pull the latest project state, build new Docker images, push them to Docker Hub, and trigger a rollout of the updated containers.